The nine planets as Kārakas

 Planets (grahas) are not just distant orbs in the sky, but are living forces and expressions of consciousness that signify specific parts of our experience.
 In Sanskrit, these planetary roles are called kārakas, which means significators.

-Each graha carries responsibility for certain themes in life: relationships, career, health, parents, status, and much more.
-By understanding the kārakatva (significations) of each graha, we begin to see the chart not just as a map of fate — but as a language of meaning.
+Each planet carries responsibility for certain themes in life: relationships, career, health, parents, status and much more.
+By understanding the kārakatva (significations) of each graha, we begin to see the chart as a map to what each planet does in our chart.

 ☉Sun (Sūrya)

-Kāraka for: soul, body, health and vitality, ego and sense of self, father and authoritative figures, government, leadership
+Kāraka for: soul, body, health and vitality, ego and sense of self, father and authoritative figures, government and politics.

-The Moon signifies the mind (manas), as such it indicates how we feel, receive and respond.
+The Moon signifies the mind (manas).
 As a kāraka, it reflects our relationship with our mother (or motherly figures), our emotional needs, our capacity to adapt and connect.
 The Moon is essential for stability, softness and sensitivity.
-A strong Moon gives a calm, connected inner world — a clear mirror.
-A weak Moon may bring emotional ups and downs.
+A strong Moon gives a calm, connected inner world while a weak Moon may bring emotional ups and downs.

 ♂️ Mars (Maṅgala)